oncomouse/middleman-jspm/README.md

 activate :jspm, :jspm_dir => "source/js/jspm_packages"
 ```

+### Optional

+As `middleman-jspm` manages your javascript for you, you should consider adding `ignore "javascripts/*"` to your `configure :build` section of `config.rb`.
+Doing so will prevent the site from building your javascript files unnecessarily.

 ## Setting Up Node

 This project relies on [Node.js](http://nodejs.org) to run JSPM.
 You will need to install it before you can use this gem.